Dynamic Color Assignment for Hierarchical Data: Requirement Analysis

 \textbf{Enhance color harmony}.
 All the experts pointed out that they would also consider color harmony when choosing colors in their designs.
 In this process, they would avoid using strongly disliked colors, such as DarkSlateGray (\crule{71,85,84}) and SaddleBrown (\crule{125,68,2}) in Fig.~\ref{fig:food-example}(b).
 The strategy of excluding strongly disliked color ranges has also been widely employed in existing color assignment methods~\cite{lu2021palettailor,Gramazio2017colorgorical}.
 When discussing how to improve color harmony, three experts pointed out that according to harmonic template theory~\cite{matsuda1995color,cohen2006color}, harmonic colors usually conform to specific geometric patterns in the color space, such as the hue wheel.
 Four experts also noted that, in addition to the hue wheel, the balance between saturation and luminance is also crucial to color harmony.

 \textbf{Consider spatial distribution}.
 Our experts also highlighted the importance of considering spatial distribution in generating color assignment results.
-Taking spatial distribution into account not only enhances data analysis~\cite{Lee2013percept, wang2018optimizing} but also improves the aesthetic appeal of the results~\cite{ou2011additivity, li2023color}.
+Taking spatial distribution into account not only enhances data analysis~\cite{Lee2013percept, wang2018optimizing, yang2023survey} but also improves the aesthetic appeal of the results~\cite{ou2011additivity, li2023color,jiang2024region}.
 E3 and E6 emphasized that the assigned colors of two spatially adjacent classes significantly affect perception and thus deserve careful consideration.
 For example, enhancing the color discriminability between spatially adjacent classes can make the class boundaries clearer and aid in identifying different classes.
 Moreover, maintaining color harmony between adjacent classes can produce more visually pleasing results.
 E5 also noted that assigning similar colors to similar classes would facilitate data understanding and exploration.

 \textbf{Align with hierarchical structures}.
-Four experts also acknowledged that the generated color assignment results should accurately reflect the hierarchical structures within datasets.
+As rich hierarchies are ubiquitous in datasets~\cite{yang2021interactive,chen2024enhancing,chen2024visualization}, four experts also acknowledged that the generated color assignment results should accurately reflect the hierarchical structures.
 E1 said, ``It is common practice to use similar colors to encode a parent class and its corresponding child classes, which facilitates the identification of hierarchical relationships and keeps the user's mental map throughout the zooming process.''
 E4 further emphasized that to avoid misinterpretation of hierarchical relationships, the color differences between child classes of the same parent class should be smaller than those between child classes of different parent classes.